Moneyba/RestApi/README.md

    cd docker
    docker-compose up -d
    ```

+##Guidelines
-##OAuth2 authentication
+###OAuth2 authentication
-To access to a private API method, it's necesarry to get a access token first.
-To acheive that, wue use the OAuth 2.0 Password Grant authentication doing the following request
-To authenticate to access the private API method:

-To be able to use the REST API it's necessary to be authenticated.
+To be able to use the REST API you need to be authenticated.
 The authorization is made
 through OAuth 2.0 Password Grant, through which a JWT access token is obtained after making the following request:

    ```